Terrence Sejnowski

 Intelligence is learned structure.
 Sejnowski's AI significance rests on the idea that systems can discover internal structure from examples rather than relying only on explicit human rules.

-The brain is not a metaphor only.
+The brain is evidence, not a license.
 For Sejnowski, neuroscience is not merely decorative language for AI.
 It is a source of constraints, hypotheses, architectures, and warning signs about what intelligence costs and how it operates over time.
+It should not be used as a shortcut for claims that deployed AI systems think like humans.

 Computation is physical.
 Boltzmann machines and computational neuroscience both keep AI tied to energy, dynamics, probability, hardware, and embodied systems.
 That lineage resists the fantasy that intelligence is only disembodied text.